 Convert OGG to AIFF

-You can convert OGG file to AIFF as well as to variety of other formats with free online converter.
+You can convert ogg audio format to aiff as well as to variety of other audio track formats with free online converter.

 Audio Interchange File Format